Trott/slug/README.md

 // > unicode-love-is-radioactive

 // slug.extend() modifies the default charmap for the entire process.
-// If you need a fresh instance, clear the module from cache first:
+// If you need to reset charmap and multicharmap, use slug.reset():

-delete require.cache[require.resolve('slugify')]
-slug = require('slug')
+slug.reset()
 print(slug('unicode ♥ is ☢')
 // > unicode-love-is
 ```